grayzcale/silk/docs/getting_started/initialization_phase.md

 ### Initializer Script

 To begin, start by creating a single script on the server.
-Require SILK normally as you would with any typical ModuleScript and type in any necessary configurations.
-Although the contents of this script will vary with every developer, this script will generally be responsible for declaring the end of the initialization phase to allow other scripts to begin execution.
-A typical initializer script may look something like the following.
+Require the `Silk` object normally as you would with any typical `ModuleScript` and type in any necessary configurations.
+The general purpose of this script is to end the initialization phase and allow other scripts to begin execution.
+Although the contents of this script will vary with every project, a typical initializer script may look something like the following.

 ##### Sample initializer script:
 ```lua